AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Operands/tc_set.rst

 Decisions featuring various forms of conditions, not just Boolean variables
 ============================================================================

-Check the correctness of DC assessments on decisions featuring various possible forms of conditions, not only Boolean variables.
+Check the correctness of DC assessments on decisions with various kinds of conditions, not only Boolean variables.

-Exercise basic decisions involving various possible kinds of conditions (attribute references, subprogram calls, ...), either isolated or mixed with other kinds in a variety of program contexts.
+Exercise basic decisions involving different kinds of conditions (such as attribute references and subprogram calls), either in isolation or combined with other conditions, in a variety of program contexts.

-We make sure here to exercise cases known to require internal comparisons, to demonstrate that the tool knows to distinguish internal tests aimed at computing a condition value versus tests aimed at computing the decision from the condition values.
+We include cases known to require internal comparisons, to demonstrate that the tool can distinguish between internal tests that compute a condition value, from tests that compute the decision from the condition values.